Do Apostles Exist Today?

 Most people who claim to be apostles are “super apostles” who claim to have equal or surpassing authority than Christ’s apostles who are mentioned in the Bible.
 The NAR movement and other false apostles also claim that they themselves are the “foundation” of the Church.
 These false apostles also claim to sit at the top of the “church hierarchy” and therefore believe that whatever they teach or prophesy or declare cannot be challenged by anyone because of their ministry of “apostleship”.

 However, the office of apostle and prophet ceased almost 2000 years ago because the canon of scripture is complete.
 The foundation of the Church is already built with Jesus Christ as its chief cornerstone.
-It is not man who will build the church but it is Jesus Christ who will build His Church.
+It is not man who will build the church but it is Jesus Christ who will build His Church (Matthew 16:18).

-We must therefore be careful to avoid being misled by anyone claiming to be an apostle or prophet or by any teachings that are linked to the NAR movement.
+We must therefore be careful to avoid being misled by anyone claiming to be an apostle or prophet or by various teachings that are linked to the NAR movement.